-The more kids a babysitter has to watch, the amount of work required can seem to grow exponentially.
+The more children a babysitter has to watch, the amount of work required can seem to grow exponentially.
 Usually, babysitters will only charge an extra dollar or two on top of their base hourly rate for an additional child.
-But if their base rate is $12 per hour for one child, then if they're watching four kids their rate might only increase to $16 - $20 per hour.
-You're getting a lot more babysitting bang for your buck, so it's a nice gesture to use a tip to increase their overall pay for the day a bit.
+But if their base rate is $12 per hour for one child, then if they're watching four children their rate might only increase to $16 - $20 per hour.
+You're getting a lot more babysitting bang for your buck, so it's a nice gesture to use a tip to increase their overall pay for the day.

-For large numbers of kids, you might even want to ask if they've got an extra friend who can help them babysit the group as well.
+For large numbers of children, you might even want to ask if they've got an extra friend who can help them babysit the group as well.

 Be sure to know how many is too many kids.
 See this article for the answer - How many babies can a babysitter watch?

 Families are more likely to give their babysitters a tip around the holidays.
 Some may give their sitter an average night's pay as a bonus, while others may give their sitter a non-monetary gift such as jewelry or a bottle of wine (if they’re above drinking age).
 If it's the last time you'll see your babysitter before the Christmas holidays, consider giving them a little something extra.

 See our Christmas gift guide for babysitters for some brilliant ideas that don’t cost the earth.